 HOME funds are awarded through a competitive application process to cities, counties and non-profit organizations outside local participating jurisdictions.
 Local participating jurisdictions (PJs) are those local governments in Tennessee that receive HOME funds directly from the Department of Housing and Urban Development.
-The Local PJs are Clarksville, Chattanooga, Jackson, Knoxville, Memphis, Nashville-Davidson County, Knox County, Shelby County and the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Kingsport, Johnson City, Bluff City, and Sullivan and Washington counties).
+The Local PJs are Chattanooga, Clarksville, Jackson, Knoxville, Memphis, Nashville-Davidson County, Knox County, Shelby County and the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Kingsport, Johnson City, Bluff City, and Sullivan and Washington counties).
 CHDOs and non-profit organizations located in a local participating jurisdiction may apply for projects located outside the local participating jurisdictions.
 An applicant must apply for at least \$100,000 and may apply for a maximum HOME grant of \$500,000.
-There is a \$500,000 limit on the amount of HOME funds that can be awarded to any one county.
+There is a \$750,000 limit on the amount of HOME funds that can be awarded to any one county.

-Applications for the HOME program must be received by THDA on or before Friday, March 17, 2006.
-THDA anticipates notifying successful applicants by the end of May, 2006.
-HOME contracts will begin July 1, 2006 and will end June 30, 2009.
+Applications for the HOME program must be received by THDA on or before Friday, March 14, 2008.
+HOME contracts will begin July 1, 2008 and will end June 30, 2011.

 The program description is followed by the application package.
-The program description and pdf-fillable application is available at www.tennessee.gov/thda.
-Once at the THDA website, click on GRANTS.
-There will be links on the left side of the Grants page for the program description, the application and the application attachments.
-If you have questions, call (615) 741-3007.
+The program description and pdf-fillable application is available at www.thda.org.